Specialization in Entrepreneurship & Innovation

 REAL 396 Real Estate Entrepreneurship 0.5 cu

 One independent study in a related topic may count toward the specialization.
-Written permission from the specialization advisor is required.
+Written permission from the specialization advisor is required (see below for contact information).

 MGMT212 - Social Entrepreneurship